 The brush I would traditionally use for this purpose is the Series 3 Tree & Texture brush, which is available in my store website through the link here

-I use this brush in almost all of my paintings when I want to create texture but the technique is not just reserved for foliage, it's effective, for example on paths and dry-stone walls too!
+I use this brush in almost all of my paintings when I want to create depth and texture.
+The technique I use is not just reserved for trees and foliage, it's effective, for example on paths, dry-stone walls and other solid objects too!

 My paintings always start with a mid-tone block in, where I cover the panel or canvas with an undetailed 'rough in'.
 This initial 'block in' layer must be completely dry before I use this technique.